yu3ufe/PowerShell-Privilege-Escalation/README.md

 # PowerShell-Privilege-Escalation

-This PowerShell script demonstrates a technique known as "privilege escalation," which allows non-administrator users to run PowerShell commands with elevated privileges.
+This PowerShell script demonstrates a technique known as "privilege escalation", which allows non-administrator users to run PowerShell commands with elevated privileges.
 The script checks whether the current user is a member of the local administrators group and, if so, runs a payload with administrative privileges.
 If the user is not a member of the group, the script sets an environment variable to execute a PowerShell script with elevated privileges and runs a system task to clean up disk space.

 ## Usage